 disclose any information relating to any notification of findings by the Commission or any action taken by the Commission in an investigation until the case is closed or the respondent waives the right to confidentiality.
-Disclosure of these phases of the enforcement process is prohibited by 2 U.S.C. \$437g(a)(12) and 11 CFR 111.21.
+Disclosure of these phases of the enforcement process is prohibited by 2 U.S.C. §437g(a)(12) and 11 CFR 111.21.

-Advisory Opinion $1994-32.\frac{3}{}$
+Advisory Opinion 1994-32.3/

-The Commission notes that there have been no findings made as yet in MUR 3938 and, therefore, a Commission investigation has not started.
+The Commission notes that it has not made any findings of "reason to believe" or "probable cause to believe" that violations of the Act may have been committed in MUR 3938.
+2 U.S.C. §437g(a)(2) and (2)(4).
+Therefore, a Commission investigation has not started.
 Furthermore, you propose only to release your response to the complaint filed by Ms. Gasink.
-Under these circumstances, the Commission concludes that the confidentiality provisions as set forth in 2 U.S.C. \$437g(a)(12) and 11 CFR 111.21 would not apply to your release of all or any portion of the responses filed by you on behalf of your clients.
-Since the confidentiality provisions do not apply, your described actions would not represent any waiver of confidentiality as to other documents or materials which are presently in, or may become a part of, the Commission file in MUR 3938.
-The Commission notes, however, that this conclusion relates only to actions by you or your clients regarding the release of the information contained in your response to the complaint.
+Under these circumstances, the Commission concludes that the confidentiality provisions as set forth in 2 U.S.C. §437g(a)(12) and 11 CFR 111.21 would not apply to your release of all or any portion of the responses filed by you on behalf of your clients.
+Since the confidentiality provisions do not apply, your described actions would not represent any waiver of confidentiality as to other documents or materials which are presently in, or may become a part of, the Commission file in MUR 3938.4/ The Commission notes, however, that this conclusion relates only to actions by you or your clients regarding the release of the information contained in your response to the complaint.
 These conclusions do not affect the rights of the Commission to withhold information from public disclosure pursuant to its investigatory or other privileges.
 See 11 CFR 4.5(a)(1)--(a)(7) and 4.5(a)(7)(i)--(vi).